| BLACK HISTORY: BIOGRAPHIES William Edward Burghardt Du Bois

 was opposed by Booker T. Washington, who felt that the black should concentrate

+on developing technical and mechanical skills before all else.
 Du Bois was one of the first male civil rights leaders to recognize the

 problems of gender discrimination.
 He was among the first men to understand